hc2116/hc2116.github.io/index.md

 <br />

-My concern for our planet drives me to be an environmental activist with Greenpeace, where I coordinate and lead the local
+My concern for our planet drives me to be an environmental activist with Greenpeace, where I coordinate and lead the local Greenpeace group in Edinburgh.

 <br />